Biencredible/Design-Patterns/Structural Design Patterns/Proxy/Proxy.md

 # Pros & Cons
 ## Pros:
+- You cna control the service object without clients knowing about it.
+- You can manage the lifecycle of the service object when clients don't care about it.
+- The proxy works even if the service object isn't ready or is not available.
+- Open/Closed Principle.
+You can introuce new proxies without changing the service or clients.

 ## Cons:
+- The code may become more complicated since you need to introduce a lot of new classes.
+- The response from the service might get delayed.

 # Applicability(When to use):
+- Lazy initialization (virtual proxy).
+This is when you have a heavyweight service object that wastes system resources by being always up, even though you only need it from time to time.
+    * Instead of creating the object when the app launches you can delay the object's initialization to a time when it's really needed.
+- Access control (ptotection proxy).
+This is when you want only specific clients to be able to use the service object; for instance, when your objects are crucial parts of an operating system and clients are various launched applications (including malicious ones).
+    * The proxy can pass  the rrequest to the serviceobject onl if hte client's credentioals match some criteria.
+- Local execution of a remote service (remote proxy).
+This is when the service is located on a remote server.
+    * In this case, the proxy üasses the client request over the network, handling all oof the nasty details of workng with the network.
+- Logging requests (logging proxy).
+This is when you want to kee a history of requests to the service object.
+    * The proxy can log each request before passing it to the service.
+- Caching request results (caching proxy).
+This is when you need to cache results of client requests and manage the life cycle of this cahce, especially if results are quite large.
+    * The proxy can implement caching for recurring requests that always yield the same results.
+The proxy may use the parameters of requests as the cache keys.
+- Smart reference.
+This is when you need to be able to dismiss a heavyweight objects once there are no clients that use it.
+    * The proxy can keep track of clients that obtained a reference to the service object or its results.
+From time to time, the proxy may go over theclients and check whether they are still active.
+If the clients list gets empty, the proxy might dismiss the service object and free the underlying system resources.
+    The proxy can also track whether the client had modified the service object.
+Then the unchanged objects may be reused by other clients.

 # How to implement:
 - Proxy should have the same interface as that of the real object.